EBoyKun/freecodecamp/README.md

 # [FreeCodeCamp]

+If you would like to view the project I have created to obtain my certification, you can find them on my [project list page].

 Hello and welcome to my repository, where I store all the learning and certification projects I complete while following the [FreeCodeCamp] curriculum.